allegro/turnilo/docs/security.md

 // logger - is just a collection of functions that you should use instead of console to have your logs included with the Pivot logs
 // options - is an object with the following keys:
 //   * cluster: Cluster - the cluster object
-exports.druidRequestDecoratorFactory = function (logger, options) {
+exports.druidRequestDecoratorFactory = function (logger, params) {
-  var config = options.config;
+  var options = params.options;
-  var myUsername = config.myUsername; // pretend we store the username and password var myPassword = config.myPassword; // in the config
+  var myUsername = options.myUsername; // pretend we store the username and password var myPassword = options.myPassword; // in the config

   if (!myUsername) throw new Error('must have username');
   if (!myPassword) throw new Error('must have password');